 JUNE KAZUKO INUZUKA (Writer, Director, Producer) is a poet and filmmaker living and working in Denver, Colorado.
 She has a bachelor's degree in history from the University of California, Berkeley and a law degree from the University of Maryland.
 She's worked as a tomato cannery factory worker, a ranger at Yosemite National Park, and a women's rights advocate.
 She began her film studies at the Colorado Film School in 2006.
 In 2008 she was a production assistant for RK Productions which produced President Barack Obama’s acceptance speech at Invesco Field for the Democratic National Committee.
-In 2016 she completed the Poetry Book program at the Lighthouse Writer's Workshop.
+In 2016 she completed the Poetry Book program at the Lighthouse Writer's Workshop in Denver.
 Her book-length poetry manuscript, "A Name And A Place" is about three generations of a Japanese American family.
 She is a poetry alum of the VONA program for writers of color and in 2016 was awarded a grant to attend the Emily Dickinson House in Belgium.
-She's currently at work on a new screenplay for a feature length film featuring ass-kickin' Asian cowgirls.
+"Dharma Road," her first documentary film, was nominated for Best Documentary at the Asians on Film Festival in 2015 and selected for the International Women Director's Film Festival in India.
+She's currently at work on a new screenplay for a film featuring ass-kickin' Asian cowgirls.

 ALL PERSONAL MATERIAL COPYRIGHTED.
 ALL RIGHTS RESERVED.
 NO DUPLICATION WITHOUT PERMISSION.